Escape to Massachusetts: Unwind in Picturesque Lake Houses and Historic Retreats

 Nature & Parks

-Found in the scenic Taconic Mountains on the Massachusetts-New York border, the falls is a natural wonder renowned for its cascading waters and lush surroundings, making it the tallest waterfall in the state of Massachusetts.
+Found in the scenic Taconic Mountains on the Massachusetts-New York border, the falls is a natural wonder renowned for its cascading waters and lush surroundings.
+It is also the tallest waterfall in the state of Massachusetts.

 Where to Sleep